-- Static IP To configure a static IP address for the selected Ethernet interface, the following items must be specified. - IP Address Specifies an IP address for the access point.
+- Static IP To configure a static IP address for the selected Ethernet interface, the following items must be specified. - MTU Size Sets the size of the maximum transmission unit (MTU) for packets sent on this interface.
+(Range: 1400-1500 bytes; Default 1500 bytes) - IP Address Specifies an IP address for the access point.
 Valid IP addresses consist of four decimal numbers, 0 to 255, separated by periods.
 (Default: 192.168.1.1) - Subnet Mask Indicates the local subnet mask.
 (Default: 255.255.255.0) - Default Gateway The IP address of the default gateway, which is used if the requested destination address is not on the local subnet.